shacker/tangerine/readme.md

 *Just the bits you need, nothing more.*

-Tangerine is a pluggable blogging system for Django, meant to be dropped into an *existing Django project*.
+Tangerine is a *pluggable* blogging system for Django, meant to be dropped into an *existing Django project*.
 Of course, nothing prevents you from running Tangerine as a standalone blog - you'll just need to create a basic/starter Django project first (if you need a starter site, check out the companion [Tangelo](https://github.com/shacker/tangelo) project, which supports the author's own Tangerine blog).

 Unlike other blogging systems for Django, Tangerine does not require you adopt someone else's complete content content management system, or to fundamentally alter basic Django practices and assumptions - Tangerine is a true "[reusable app](https://docs.djangoproject.com/en/2.0/intro/reusable-apps/)."

+Tangerine is **not** intended to be "just like WordPress," but rather "an ideal blog engine for experienced Django devs, with some lessons learned from WordPress."

 **Supports:**